anparashar/Fundus-disease-classification-feature-fusion/README.md

 1. ODIR dataset:
    Dataset can be downloaded from this link https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k?select=preprocessed_images

-2. RFMiD dataset:
+3. RFMiD dataset:
    Dataset can be downloaded from this link https://ieee-dataport.org/open-access/retinal-fundus-multi-disease-image-dataset-rfmid

-# Executing
+# Execution
 Import tensorflow, keras, pickle and use colab to
 Open required notebook.
 Change directory path of dataset and you are goodto go!